tobega/tailspin-v0/TailspinReference.md

 ### Structure literal
 A structure literal produces a [structure](#structures) value.
-It starts with a left brace, followed by a [stream](#streams) of key-value pairs, optionally separated by commas, and ends with a right brace.
+It starts with a left brace, followed by literal key-value pairs or expressions generating [streams](#streams) of key-value pairs, separated by commas, and ends with a right brace.
-A key-value pair is an identifier followed by a colon and a _value chain_.
-E.g. `{ a: 0, b: 'hello' }`
+A literal key-value pair is an identifier followed by a colon and a _value chain_.
+E.g. `{ a: 0, b: 'hello' }` An example of an expression generating a stream of key-value pairs is a [deconstruct](#deconstructor) of a [dereferenced](#dereference) structure value.

 ### Input
 Input is data obtained from an external source.
 See the [system objects](#the-system-objects), e.g. `IN` for